pace/cloud-sdk-ios/docs/index.md

 ### From 19.x.x to 20.x.x

 - `POIModelConvertible` has been removed as it is no longer relevant.
+- The property `isOnlineCoFuGasStation` of `POIKit.GasStation` is now a computed property, thus the setter is no longer accessible.

 ## Contribute
 ### Localizable Strings Generation